-The Nature Center is closed for remodeling.
+The Nature Center remains closed for remodeling.
 The trails are open to the public, but there will be no access to restrooms inside the nature center.
-The project should be complete about the beginning of October.
-Watch this space for further information and updates.
+The project should be complete by Nov.
+1

 Buena Vista Audubon